 Nashville Social Security Disability Lawyer

-When you have been diagnosed with a debilitating condition that will render you unable to work, reach out to a Nashville social security disability attorney who can help you obtain the benefits you’re entitled to.
+When you have been diagnosed with a debilitating condition that will leave you unable to work, reach out to a Nashville social security attorney who can help you obtain the benefits you’re entitled to.

 As if it wasn’t challenging enough having to deal with a medical condition, being unable to earn a living can put your family in financial crisis due to the astronomical medical expenses you’re likely to incur, in addition to the household bills that will still need to be paid.

 Fortunately, when you retain legal representation from a Nashville social security disability lawyer at Raybin & Weissman, P.C., you can be sure that our firm is doing everything possible to obtain the social security disability benefits that are rightfully yours.

 The Social Security Administration (SSA) is a federal organization that provides those who are unable to work with financial assistance so they can continue to support themselves and their families.
 If you have a physical or mental disability that will require you to stop working for a minimum of twelve months, then you may qualify for social security disability insurance (SSDI).

 In addition to the inability to work, you’ll also need to have worked for a minimum number of years to be eligible for SSDI benefits.
 You don’t have to be a certain age to meet the eligibility criteria, but these types of benefits are more commonly awarded to those who have retired.